Mario Kart 8 Deluxe

 |Mario Kart 8 Deluxe|

-Mario Kart 8 Deluxe is a enhanced port of the Wii U game, including new characters, a revamped Battle Mode, and the ability to hold two items at once.
+Mario Kart 8 Deluxe is a enhanced port of the Wii U game, including new characters, a revamped Battle Mode, and the ability to hold two items at once, not seen since Double Dash!!.
 Also Inklings.

 DLC icons from the Wii U release were leftover in the game, and go unused here since all of the past DLC was built into Deluxe.
 The grey versions are specular maps, and the bottom image is a normal map for all icons.

 Leftover Wii U Battle Tracks